joshualouderback/joshualouderback.github.io/_posts/2016-01-29-ActionManagement.md

     while(list.Count == 0)
     {
       // This just allows users to add the group into sequence before adding
-      // actions into the group
+      // Actions into the group
       yield return null;
     }